 1) Download and install Driver Easy.
 Then run it on your Windows.

 2) Click Scan Now.
-All drivers problems of your computer would be detected in less than 1 min.
+All driver problems of your computer would be detected in less than 1 minute.
 Your Bluetooth driver is no exception.

 3) If you try the Free version, click Update next to your flagged Bluetooth driver to automatically download and install the correct version of this driver.